mandober/rust-debrief/modules/option/option_methods.md

 ## or
-Returns the option if it contains a value, otherwise returns optb.
+Returns the option if it contains a value, otherwise returns supplied `optb`.

 ```rust
 fn or(self, optb: Option<T>) -> Option<T>;

 let x = Some(2);
 let y = None;
 assert_eq!(x.or(y), Some(2));